iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > I really wish it was easier to schedule an appointment with my same therapist.
 There should be an option to schedule my next appointment when I've finished my session.
 It's frustrating to have to pick dates and find my therapist's name<br> :date: __2020-08-22 14:46:16__

 > Trying to see a doctor all day but the system won't verify my insurance.
 It wants me to pay full price then wait for reimbursement.
 Customer service was no help.
 Just told me there was no ETA to have the system running correctly.
 Just told me to keep trying back.
 Poor form LiveHealth.<br> :date: __2020-08-09 23:39:36__

-> I have full covrage insurance and they tryed to tell me they cant find my provider...
-And all information i did twice just to be sure it was not messed up i dont have the money and nore should i pay for it when i have insurance..<br> :date: __2020-06-20 17:20:03__